WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 Figure 4 Comparison of different spatial resolutions (GSD).
 </p>

-However, detecting small objects can be difficult if we have high GSD.
-Conversely, if we have low GSD, we will need to zoom in more, as we usually don't work with images 2048x2048 but more like 512x512.
-Thus, sometimes we can miss some objects, or in an AI approach, we can analyze a region where not all important features are included.
-Based on this, we need to adjust resizing and zooming in.

 However, detecting small objects can be challenging when the Ground Sampling Distance (GSD) is high.
 On the other hand, when the GSD is low, we need to zoom in more as we essentially work with images around 512x512 rather than 2048x2048.
 Consequently, we may miss some objects, or when using AI to detect, analyze an image without all the critical features included.
 Therefore, we need to adjust the resizing and zooming parameters accordingly.

 <p align = "center">